AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 * 2c.
 No prefix was provided.

     * 2c1.
-FoodTrail shows an error message, notifying the user that one field must be provided
+FoodTrail shows an error message, notifying the user that one field must be provided.

       Use case resumes at step 2.